 - Any event that is not described above is conisdered background.
 Skip it.

-Go make sure you are on Event 2 in both iSpy and CIMA and start all over again.
 You have 100 events in your data file.
 Try to get as many analyzed as you can (statistics are important) but do not worry if you do not get them all done.
 You do not want to rush either - the quality of your measurement is important too.

 Once you have finished your analysis, relax until the masterclass videoconference.
 All of the data submitted in the Google form will go to a Google sheet.
 The QuarkNet staff will take this information and create three BAMC-wide results: the ration W+/W-, a 2-muon ass plot, and a 4-muon mass plot.
 The "mass plots" are histograms whihc show how many events ended up in each msall mass range, called a "bin".